2015 Los Angeles Dodgers season

 The 2015 Los Angeles Dodgers season was the 126th for the franchise in Major League Baseball, and their 58th season in Los Angeles.
 The team underwent a change of direction this season as general manager Ned Colletti was fired and replaced by Farhan Zaidi and new president of baseball operations Andrew Friedman.

-The Dodgers won their third straight NL West Championship in 2015, marking the first time in franchise history they had made the playoffs three years in a row.
-The season ended when they lost to the New York Mets in the Division Series.
+The Dodgers won their third straight National League West Championship in 2015, marking the first time in franchise history they had made the playoffs three years in a row.
+The season ended when they lost to the New York Mets in the NLDS.
 The Dodgers set a major league record this season when they became the first team in history to have a payroll in excess of $300 million.

 Offseason

 MLB-Japan All-Star series

 Yasiel Puig and Drew Butera participated in the 2014 Major League Baseball Japan All-Star Series during November 2014, playing a series of games against the Japan national baseball team.